-* ASTM Standards can be downloaded from ASTM Compass.
+* ASTM - Standards from the American Society for Testing and Materials can be downloaded from ASTM Compass.

 * AAMI - Association for the Advancement of Medical Instrumentation (AAMI) standards are available via AAMI eSubscription.
-Please note that online access is limited to 5 concurrent users.
+(For access, click on the "Institutional Access" link.)

-* ASCE Standards are available from the ASCE Research Library.
+* ASCE - Standards from the American Society of Civil Engineers are available from the ASCE Research Library.

-* Building and Energy Codes - Building, fire, and energy codes, including standards from ICC (e.g. 2012 International Building Code), NFPA, ASHRAE, and State of Michigan building codes, are available online through MAD CAD:
+* Building and Energy Codes - Building, fire, and energy codes, including standards from International Code Council (ICC) (e.g. 2012 International Building Code), National Fire Protection Association (NFPA), American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE), and State of Michigan building codes, are available online through MAD CAD:

 * NFPA - National Fire Protection Association codes are available free online (Read-Only format) at the NFPA website: http://www.nfpa.org/codes-and-standards/free-access